Cancer ‘Vaccine’ Shows Promise In Clinical Trials

 On Monday, the journal Nature Medicine published results from a study conducted by researchers at New York’s Mount Sinai Hospital that showed their vaccine shrunk the size of cancer tumors, CNBC reported.

-The study was conducted on only 11 patients, but the results were successful enough to test on other lymphoma patients and also on patients diagnosed with breast and head-and-neck cancer.
+The study was conducted on only 11 patients, but the results were successful enough to test on other lymphoma patients and also on patients diagnosed with breast as well as head and neck cancer.

-The vaccine is not a like traditional vaccine.
+The vaccine is not like a traditional vaccine.
 It instead supplies cells with the ability to recognize tumors and destroy them.
-Researchers reportedly created the vaccine inside tumors, by injecting them with a “stimulant to recruit immune cells,” followed by a low dose of radiation.
+Researchers reportedly created the vaccine inside tumors by injecting them with a “stimulant to recruit immune cells” followed by a low dose of radiation.
 The stimulated cells reportedly moved through the body and destroyed tumors as they discovered them.

-Three of the patients saw incredible results as the treatment not only shrunk the tumor that was treated but it also shrunk other tumors that were not injected with the treatment.
+Three of the patients saw incredible results as the treatment not only shrunk the tumor that was treated, but it also shrunk other tumors that were not injected with the treatment.
 After the treatment, the patients were reportedly in remission.
 The study also reported that some patients went into “full remission for months or even years.”

 Lead author of the study, Dr. Joshua Brody, said the treatment “has broad implications for multiple types of cancer.”
 He also said the treatment “could also increase the success of other immunotherapies such as checkpoint blockade.”